AlexeyYurko/Various-python-scrapers/vape/README.md

+#vape.py

-Python script &amp; grab the list of vape shops in the UK by the towns and nearby.
+Python script for grabbing the list of vape shops in the UK by the towns and nearby.